-Treasurer Jim Chalmers and Minister for Social Services Tanya Plibersek visited Logan on Thursday to mark the announcement, meeting with staff and families at Logan Together’s facilities.
+Treasurer Jim Chalmers and Minister for Social Services Tanya Plibersek visited Logan Together’s Meadowbrook office on Thursday to mark the announcement of the Place Partnership Model, which will be rolled out in 18 locations.

 The model directs funding toward locally designed programs including school engagement initiatives, youth recreation, employment pathways, and family counselling services.